-State what you could have done instead.
+- State what you could have done instead.

-Eg: I could have found a way to stay better plugged into what was happening to you.
+Eg: I could have found a way to stay better plugged into what was happening for you.

 - State what you will do differently.

 Eg: From now on I will better plug into what is happening for you and not assume you do well without my support and love.

-You may be interested to know that the above example are the key points of a letter of apology I wrote to our youngest daughter.
+You may be interested to know that the above examples are from a letter of apology I wrote to our youngest daughter.
 She made an online call from Europe, where she lives, to tell her Dad and me, that she had breast cancer.
 She had a lot on her plate, including making some major decisions.
 About 2o minutes into the conversation, the phone rang.
 It was someone, for several days, I had been trying to reach.
 I exercised poor judgment and took the call.

 I didn’t think much about it.
 She’s always been an independent, feisty, Daddy’s girl.
-Several months later, with tears streaming down her face, she told me that in that moment, she needed my, her mother’s undivided attention.
+Several months later, with tears streaming down her face, she told me that in that moment, she needed me, her mother, and my undivided attention.
 She told me how hurt, disregarded, and neglected she felt.
 It only took a moment!

 It was a blessing when she graciously and gratefully, with soft tears, read my letter and forgave me.
 Since then I have felt even a deeper connection to her.

 Don’t stay in a state of denial or guilt.
 Take a breath, make a call, or even better have a face-to-face conversation.
-Consider following the above steps or write a letter of apology.
+Consider following the above steps and write a letter of apology.
 Some people find it effective to write an apology letter and then call or visit to read the letter to the person they hurt.
 In the best case scenario a reparative conversation follows.

 Lastly, no one has the responsibility to forgive you.
 That is their decision.
 You can only do your best and let go the rest.

 What are your apology experiences–giving and receiving?
 Let me know.
 OK?